 4. Have Strong Online Presence

 In the digital era, making the most of social media platforms like Instagram, Facebook, Twitter, and others is critical for creating restaurant brand awareness.
-Establishing an online presence such that the customer thinks of your restaurant first as soon as he thinks of dining out is vital for long-term growth.
+Establishing an online presence such that the customers thinks of your restaurant first as soon as they think of dining out is vital for long-term growth.

 Social media offers a low-cost alternative to outdoor advertising and can prove lucrative in the long run, especially in terms of reach and frequency.
 It can drive larger business volumes via online orders.

 5. Improvement Of Supply Chain

 Restaurateurs can improve their supply chain by maintaining good relationships with their suppliers and negotiate better delivery terms with them based on goodwill.
 Discounts on the most frequent orders can be asked from the suppliers, especially amidst the pandemic.
 Approximately 45 percent of the restaurant professionals in our survey stated that they would like to improve their supply chains by embracing technology.

 Furthermore, it is also essential to partner with the top food aggregators in the UAE like Deliveroo or Talabat to expand the reach and increase customer confidence in the restaurant.

 Adopt some of these strategies to optimize costs, boost profitability, and measure the margins by which your restaurant grows!